Calf Implant Overview

-At the back of the knee, he makes the incision, working through the skin and fascia tissues and isolating the tibial nerve.
+An incision is made at the back of the knee, working through the skin and fascia tissues and isolating the tibial nerve.
 The doctor creates a pocket between the fascia and the muscle and inserts the implant.
-After examining the leg, he then closes the incision and repeats the procedure on the second leg.
+After examining the leg, the incision is sutured and the procedure is then performed on the second leg.

 Finally, Dr. Vallecillos places you on your back and moves you to recovery for observation.
-The procedure takes approximately two hours to complete.
+The procedure takes approximately an hour to complete.

 Calf Implant FAQs

 Patients enjoying good health, and who have maintained their weight for at least 90 days, are good candidates for calf implants.
 In addition, you should have a realistic outlook on the possibilities of the surgery.